JoKerDii/DS-FAS/docs/notes/questions.md

 * **Mention some ways to make your model robust to outliers.**

-  1. Add regularization so the model will be tolerant of or won't be sensitive to outliers
+  1. Add <u>regularization</u> so the model will be tolerant of or won't be sensitive to outliers
-  2. Use tree-based models such as random forest and gradient boosting.
+  2. Use <u>tree-based models</u> such as random forest and gradient boosting.
 They are generally less affected by outliers
-  3. Remove or cap outliers with some values.
+  3. <u>Remove or cap outliers</u> with some values.
 If the distribution is skewed, use IQR to detect outliers (< Q1- 1.5 IQR and > Q3 + 1.5 IQR) and then remove or cap them with some values
-  4. Transform the data. <u>The log transformation is often used to reduce skewness of a measurement variable</u>.
+  4. <u>Transform</u> the data. <u>The log transformation is often used to reduce skewness of a measurement variable</u>.
 If the response variable follows a roughly exponential distribution or is right-skewed, do a log transformation so the data would be as normal as possible.
-  5. Use more robust error metrics such as MAE or Huber loss instead of MSE.
+  5. Use more <u>robust error metrics</u> such as MAE or Huber loss instead of MSE.
 Because MSE calculates the squared error, it is sensitive to outliers or errors.
 MAE calculates the absolute error so it is less sensitive to outliers or errors.
 Huber loss assigns less weights to outliers so it's less sensitive.

+* **What are the methods for high dimensional feature matrix?**

+  * Use <u>Lasso regression</u> to reduce the coefficients of some less important features to zero.
+  * Use <u>tree-based model</u> to identify important features, so the less important features can be removed.
+  * Use <u>Principle Component Analysis (PCA)</u> to condense important information to the first k principle components, then the first k PC can be used as the new feature matrix.

 ## 2. PCA